-- Collaborated with Plastic Energy Ltd to develop a solution that turns non-recyclable plastic waste into crude naphtha and further processes it into polymers, which acts as feedstock for plastic production. - Performed a feasibility study with Plastic Energy Ltd to construct a plastic waste to crude naphtha facility in Malaysia.
-The objective of the study is to bring the technology to Malaysia by turning low quality, mixed plastic waste from landfills into naphtha quality pyrolysis oil.
-The end product will be used as feedstock for polymer production, enabling PCG to offer certified circular polymers. - Explored other innovative solutions based on the three focus areas: - o ReDESIGN: Enhance the recyclability of plastic materials - o ReGENERATE: Regenerate end-of-life plastics into valuable materials - o ReNEWABLE: Develop renewable-based plastic materials - Conducted a process trial of converting plastic waste into circular naphtha at a PETRONAS refinery in Melaka.
+- Collaborated with Plastic Energy Ltd to develo solution that turns non-recyclable plastic was crude naphtha and further processes it into p which acts as feedstock for plastic production - Performed a feasibility study with Plastic Energy to construct a plastic waste to crude naphtha in Malaysia.
+The objective of the study is to b technology to Malaysia by turning low guality plastic waste from landfills into naphtha quality pyrolysis oil.
+The end product will be used as feedstock for polymer production, enabling Po offer certified circular polymers. - Explored other innovative solutions based on three focus areas: - o ReDESIGN: Enhance the recyclability of pla materials - o ReGENERATE: Regenerate end-of-life plasti valuable materials - o ReNEWABLE: Develop renewable-based pla materials - Conducted a process trial of converting plasti into circular naphtha at a PETRONAS refinery Melaka.